mixxxdj/manual/source/chapters/library.rst

 The Hidden Tracks view is also accessible by expanding the Library tree item in the sidebar.
-Any tracks that were previously loaded into your library, but were later set to be hidden from the library will appear here.
+Any tracks that were previously loaded into your library, but were later set to be hidden from the library, will appear here.
 Use the :guilabel:`Hide from Library` context menu item in the :ref:`library <library-root>` view to temporarily hide selected tracks.